AdobeDocs/experience-manager-65.ko-KR/help/assets/searchx.md

        <div class="title">Image Formats</div>

        <%-- The wrapper for the form elements.
-All items will be append to this wrapper. --%>
+All items are append to this wrapper. --%>
        <div id="<%= elemId %>" class="content"></div>

    </div><script type="text/javascript">